-- The Master of Arts in School Counseling is directed toward work in counseling with a view to preparing the candidate for the role of counselor in schools. - The Master of Science in Mental Health Counseling is directed toward work in agency, hospital or other service related placements. - The Master of Science in Marriage and Family Therapy prepares its students to become clinicians who serve individuals, couples, and families in the context of agencies, hospital, and in private practices. - The Teacher Education Program is directed toward the professional preparation of teachers of disabled individuals, including but not limited to those with intellectual disabilities, emotional disturbance, the physically disabled, autistic, multiple disabilities and those with specific learning disabilities in grades 1-6 and 7-12 (English or Math or Social Studies). - The Dual Special Education Program prepares teachers to work with children in grades 1-6 in the general as well as Special Education settings. - The School Leadership Program is directed toward the professional preparation of school building leaders, administrators and supervisors, assistant principals, department chairs, coordinators, unit heads, and the like. - The Advanced Leadership Studies program is directed toward the professional preparation of school district leaders, superintendents, associate and assistant district level personnel, staff developers, curriculum and subject area coordinators, special education directors and coordinators and those with responsibilities beyond the school level. - The Instructional Design and Delivery programs prepare educators, higher education personnel, and corporate training personnel in techniques for instruction and development. - Advanced Certificates are offered to qualifying individuals in both school and mental health counseling, bilingual counseling, bilingual special education, school leadership, and instructional design and delivery.
+- The Master of Arts in School Counseling is directed toward work in counseling with a view to preparing the candidate for the role of counselor in schools. - The Master of Science in Mental Health Counseling is directed toward work in agency, hospital, or other service related placements. - The Master of Science in Marriage and Family Therapy prepares participants to become clinicians who serve individuals, couples, and families in the context of agencies, hospital, and in private practice. - The Teacher Education Program is directed toward the professional preparation of teachers of individuals with disabilities that may include but need not be limited to intellectual disabilities, emotional disturbance, the physical disability, autistism, multiple disabilities, or specific learning disabilities in grades 1-6 and 7-12 (English or Math or Social Studies). - The Dual Special Education Program prepares teachers to work with children in grades 1-6 in general and Special Education settings. - The School Leadership Program is directed toward the professional preparation of school building leaders, administrators, and supervisors, assistant principals, department chairs, coordinators, unit heads, and the like. - The Advanced Leadership Studies program is directed toward the professional preparation of school district leaders, superintendents, associate and assistant district level personnel, staff developers, curriculum and subject area coordinators, special education directors and coordinators, and those with responsibilities beyond the school level. - Advanced Certificates are offered to qualifying individuals in both school and mental health counseling, bilingual counseling, bilingual special education and school leadership.